The Scientific Explanations Behind 25 Quirky Body Reactions

 You get dizzy if you stand up too quickly

 You may feel lightheaded sometimes if your body can’t regulate your blood pressure quick enough when you stand up.
 Blood will briefly pool in your legs after you stand up because of gravity.
 In an effort to compensate for the low blood flow to your brain, your body will quickly increase your heart rate and constrict your blood vessels to get your blood pressure back to normal again.
 Your body usually can do this in record time before dizzy symptoms start to develop, but it may sometimes take a moment longer to readjust.
+Here are some surprising home remedies for dizziness you should keep on hand.

 Your moles grow thicker, longer hair than other parts of your body